 Asia lacks the number of leagues housing top of the line professional talent, with only Japan and South Korea having decent professional leagues attracting fans and top stars on a regular basis.

-We, therefore, take a look at the current crop of active Asian players who are playing in Europe’s top leagues and making a name for themselves.
+We, therefore, take a look at the current crop of active Asian Footballers who are playing in Europe’s top leagues and making a name for themselves.